ktarbet/ktarbet.github.io/horse/valdez.md

   * Pat Parelli
   * Clinton Anderson.

 Working with a horse is like dancing with a partner -- you need to relate to being lead through a pattern.
 To get his horsemanship degree Lawrence was required to take three semester of dance classes to help relate to working with a partner.
 You appreciate a good partner that can help lead and understand the problems with a partner that trips around.
-This helps you see the horsese perspecting while being the leader.
+This helps you see the horse's perspective while being the leader.

 The Clinic had these parts: